zsparal/api-documentation/source/reference/v2/orders-api/update-order-line.rst

 Replace ``orderId`` in the endpoint URL by the order's ID, for example ``ord_pbjz8x``.
 And replace the ``orderLineId`` in the URL by the order line ID, for example ``odl_dgtxyl``

-Please note that even though all parameters are optional, at least one of them needs to be provided in the request.
+Even though all parameters are optional, at least one of them needs to be provided in the request.

 .. parameter:: name
    :type: string